-The Critical Event Team is responsible for the following:

-a.
-Establishing and maintaining policies and procedures to deal with workplace violence.
+- 1. The Critical Event Team is responsible for the following: - a.
+Establishing and maintaining policies and procedures to deal with workplace violence. - b.

-- b.
 Reviewing Archbold Medical Center's current readiness to respond to issues of workplace violence. - c.
-Completion of annual worksite analysis to aid in identifying and mitigating workplace violence safety and security risks. - d.
-Establishing liaison with local law enforcement and other supportive agencies. - e.
-Development of training and education programs for leadership, staff, and licensed practitioner. - f.
-Hazard control and prevention. - g.
-Investigation and evaluation of violent incidents. - h.
-Record keeping. - i.
-Annual evaluation of this policy with a through review of past incidents. - j.
+Establishing liaison with local law enforcement and other supportive agencies. - d.
+Development of training and education programs.

+- e.
+Hazard control and prevention. - f.
+Investigation and evaluation of violent incidents. - g.
+Record keeping. - h.
+Annual evaluation of this policy with a through review of past incidents. - i.
 Debriefing/Defusing/Critique of process. - 2.
 Directors, Managers and Supervisors are responsible for handling threats or acts of violence within their department.
 Threats, implied or direct, shall be assessed to determine if violence is possible and what steps should be taken to handle the situation.
 All steps taken, and relative information, shall be documented in accordance with Archbold Medical Center Occurrence Reporting Process.
 Once this report is completed, a copy will be forwarded to the Director of Risk Management, Security Manager and other appropriate personnel. - 3.
 Employees are responsible for helping to maintain a safe workplace by neither tolerating nor making threats, implied or direct, nor behaving in an inappropriate manner.
 Employees must immediately report all violence, threats (perceived or otherwise) to your first line supervisor or to a core CET member.
 No employee will be disciplined or discharged for reporting any threats or acts of violence.
 However, employees should recognize that false accusations can have serious effects on an innocent employee.
-The making of accusations which are known by the accusing person to be false is a form of misconduct and will result in disciplinary action up to and including termination.

-V. JOHN D. ARCHBOLD MEMORIAL HOSPITAL, INC. (INCLUDING OPERATIONS D/B/A ARCHBOLD MEMORIAL, ARCHBOLD BROOKS, ARCHBOLD GRADY, ARCHBOLD MITCHELL, ARCHBOLD LIVING THOMASVILLE, ARCHBOLD LIVING CAMILLA, ARCHBOLD LIVING PELHAM, ARCHBOLD LIVING CAIRO) / ARCHBOLD FOUNDATION, INC./ ARCHBOLD MEDICAL GROUP, INC.
+The making of accusations which are known by the accusing person to be false is a form of misconduct and will result in disciplinary action up to and including termination. - V. JOHN D. ARCHBOLD MEMORIAL HOSPITAL, INC. (INCLUDING OPERATIONS D/B/A BROOKS COUNTY HOSPITAL, GRADY GENERAL HOSPITAL, MITCHELL COUNTY HOSPITAL, GLENN-MOR NURSING HOME, MITCHELL CONVALESCENT CENTER, PELHAM PARKWAY NURSING HOME)/ARCHBOLD FOUNDATION, INC./ARCHBOLD HEALTH SERVICES, INC./ARCHBOLD MEDICAL ENTERPRISES, INC./ARCHBOLD MEDICAL GROUP, INC.